PreetamGKatakali/100Days-Of-Coding/Day17/README.md

-# Day16🧑‍💻
+# Day17🧑‍💻
 ## Topics going to cover:
 ### DSA
-- write a program to find the peak element which is not smaller than the others .
+- write a program to find the secound biggest from the array with out sorting .
-- Write a program to move all the negative number to the left side of the array.
+- Write a program to find the weather the given number is the armstrong or not.

 ### JavaScript
-- Understanding about the hoisting in the javscript.
+- Understanding about this keyword in the javascript.

 ## Installing the Java and Node
 Follow Links :